 - Little structure and accountability.
 Without the ability to self-regulate and set healthy boundaries (e.g., getting to class, eating properly, seeking out an academic advisor), students can begin to coast and end up with disciplinary action and/or academic probation.

 - Choosing not to take full advantage of the opportunities.
 Students can find themselves in the crowd if they don’t get to know their professors, inquire about research and/or internship possibilities, and seek help from faculty when they begin to experience difficulty with their coursework.
+Check out the six criteria that define college success (p.17).

 Parents, let’s make sure that our fears are informed with the facts.
 And let’s ask ourselves, “What am I doing today to make sure my student is prepared to handle the transition from high school to college?”